Napster/napster.js/README.md

 There are a number of interesting playback-related events you can listen for:

 * playevent: Starts, pauses, completes, etc.
-* playtimer: Current time, total time, waveform data
+* playtimer: Current time, total time
 * error: Bad things
 * metadata
 * ready